KLORNO/langmodel-flow/README.md

 For examples and detailed instructions on usage, please refer to the [documentation](https://pkg.go.dev/github.com/KLORNO/langmodel-flow) (Work in Progress).
 You can also check the [examples](/examples) folder.

 ## Contributing
 We are open to contributions from the community!
-For more information on how you can contribute, kindly refer to our [contributing guidelines](https://github.com/KLORNO/langmod
+For more information on how you can contribute, kindly refer to our [contributing guidelines](https://github.com/KLORNO/langmodel-flow/blob/main/CONTRIBUTING.md).

+## License
+LangModel-Flow is licensed under the [MIT License](/LICENSE).